Nytrock/MyProjects/README.md

 Small projects created for fun or for my needs

 ## [Image in image](https://github.com/Nytrock/ImageInImage)
-- Status: ⬆ Update is possible
+- Status: ✅ Completed
 - Date of creation: September 2022
 - Description: A program that allows you to create images from ordinary, boring images, consisting of thousands of other images.
 What for?
 I don't know, sounds and looks pretty cool, and there is minimal customization, so it's still a good project
-- Plans: It would be nice to create a website for the program so that everyone can use it conveniently.
-But since my knowledge in creating websites is still very limited, there will be no such update in the near future.
+- Plans: This app is a joke, there will be no updates

 ## [Video in video](https://github.com/Nytrock/VideoInVideo)
-- Status: ⬆ Update is possible
+- Status: ✅ Completed
 - Date of creation: September 2022
 - Description: Okay, yes, this project has evolved from the previous project and allows you to create videos that consist of videos.
 Sounds even crazier than pictures of pictures, I get it.
 True, due to the limited capabilities of most devices (and for the sake of optimization), the result does not look so impressive without a strong reduction in the quality of the original video.
 But this is still an interesting example of the work of human imagination and available technologies
-- Plans: It would be nice to create a website for the program so that everyone can use it conveniently.
-But since my knowledge in creating websites is still very limited, there will be no such update in the near future.
+- Plans: This app is a joke, there will be no updates

 ## [VOB to mp4](https://github.com/Nytrock/Vob_To_Mp4)
 - Status: ⬆ Update is possible